banister/free/README.md

 * Works in both Ruby 1.8 and 1.9.
 * Some protection from freeing critical objects and immediate values.
 * Supports object destructors
+* Can free multiple objects at same time, e.g: `Free.free a, b, c`

 ### Limitations